 Configuration

-At the root of your repository, add a codefather.ts or codefather.json file.
+At the root of your repository, add a codefather.ts or codefather.json file (you can also use npx codefather-init):

 import type { CodefatherConfig } from "@donedeal0/codefather";